Ceyron/DeepONet-in-JAX/README.md

 📺 [Here](https://youtu.be/cngSwV6MDYshttps://youtu.be/cngSwV6MDYs) you can find
 a video with detailed explanations to code along.

-💽 Want more Machine Learning & Simulation.
-Check out the repo with more codes and handwritten notes.
+💽 Want more Machine Learning & Simulation?
+Check out [this repo](https://github.com/Ceyron/machine-learning-and-simulation) with more codes and handwritten notes.

 ### About DeepONets